taboola/goreplay/README.md

   -output-http-url-regexp=: A regexp to match requests against.
 Anything else will be dropped:
     gor --input-raw :8080 --output-http staging.com --output-http-url-regexp ^www.

-  -output-http-workers=10: Number of http output workers desired.
-Enter -1 for dynamic worker scaling.
+  -output-http-workers=-1: Number of http output workers desired.
+Use default -1 for dynamic worker scaling.
 Gor will add http workers if its work queue starts getting too full and kill them .

   -output-http-stats=false: If set to `true` it gives out queuing stats for the HTTP output every 5 seconds in the form latest,mean,max,count,count/second.